ottoman1010/meme-coin-market-cap/README.md

 ## Project Overview

-Meme Coin Market Cap Index (MMCI) is a **DeFi-inspired system** built on the XRP Ledger (XRPL) that automatically manages a basket of meme tokens.
+Rather than focusing on a single meme coin, MMCI provides a real-time, auditable overview of a curated set of XRPL meme projects, allowing the community to observe trends and activity across tokens with notable cultural and community presence on the ledger.
 The system:

 - Allocates **55% of funds to a curated meme token basket**.
 - Allocates **15% XRP liquidity pool support for MMCI/XRP AMM**.
 - Allocates **15% for operational and development costs (Server + hosting, Marketing, Moderators, Treasury automation systems, Data feeds + dashboard)**.
 - Allocates **15% for — Developer Wallet (Development & upgrades, Security audits, Vision continuity, Founder/dev compensation)**.
 - Provides transparency and efficiency for XRP holders interested in meme token exposure.

-Rather than focusing on a single meme coin, MMCI provides a real-time, auditable overview of a curated set of XRPL meme projects, allowing the community to observe trends and activity across tokens with notable cultural and community presence on the ledger.

 ---